 - The gut-microbes collectively communicate with the brian influencing protein metabolism, the nervous system function, and especially mental health.

-Key takeaway - It has been found that an unhealthy gut influences many autoimmune and chronic diseases.
+Key takeaways - It has been found that an unhealthy gut influences many autoimmune and chronic diseases such as diabetes, obesity, and high blood pressure.
 Treat your gut well with proper nutrition for optimal health outcomes.

 Herbs & Nutrition

 - Turmeric - Anti-inflammatory and depression.
 It contains flavonoids, iron, niacin, potassium, and zinc